top of page

 On the Precipice - Navigating the Challenges of Growth

-• After a few months of good progress in therapy, both you and your therapist seem to be stuck.
+• After months of good progress in therapy, both you and your therapist seem to be stuck.
 You're aware of the patterns to fix, but the awareness itself doesn't change things, and the earlier skills you'd learned are no longer helping.

 • You've made a commitment to a person, or perhaps a job, and are feeling hemmed in by the new responsibility.
 Anxiously you realize that you're riding an escalator towards an uncertain future.

 • Life is prompting you to make a change, such as reducing weed or alcohol use, or drawing a boundary with a toxic person.
-But you just don't have a plan or feel the strength to carry it through.
+But you just don't have a clear plan or feel the strength to carry it through.

-Situations like these require a creative approach.
-The old just doesn't work anymore, it's time for something new — so new in fact, that we don't even know what it is yet.
-This is a key part of the human experience.
-Throughout evolution, our ancestors were able to use their creative brains to overcome unimaginable challenges.
+This is a key aspect of the human experience.
+Throughout evolution, our ancestors were able to use their creative brains to overcome unimaginable challenges and setbacks.
 So the good news is that we carry a lot of creative potential in our DNA.

 But when we're on the precipice, we might not feel that we have this potential.
 How do I move forward?
 This becomes our question, and one, it seems, that only ourselves can answer.